-Carolina Farmstead is growing quickly and supplying tables to happy customers and restaurants all over the country.
+Carolina Farmstead is growing and supplying tables to happy customers and restaurants all over the country.
 We're proud to be sending out beautiful furniture made of wood reclaimed from old farmhouses in our home area of Eastern North Carolina, where our family has lived for generations.
-In 2015 and 2016, our business more than quadrupled.
-We increased production capacity, hired new employees, and delivered furniture to homes throughout the Southeast, Mid-South, Mid-Atlantic, and Northeast regions of the United States.
-We expect our growth to continue and our reach to expand in 2017.
+Since 2015, we've increased production capacity, hired new employees, and delivered furniture to homes throughout the Southeast, Mid-South, Mid-Atlantic, and Northeast regions of the United States.
+We expect our growth to continue and our reach to expand.

 We've been featured in the media, as seen below.